estii20/aquileia-roman-city/README.md

 ## Testing

-the Navigation Links respond to the correct page - [x]
+The Navigation Links respond to the correct page - [x]

 All external links open in correct page in a new tab/window - [x]